How to Apply

 - Official College Transcripts: We require official transcripts from each college or university attended.
 Transcripts must be submitted in the original sealed envelope or sent directly from the college electronically in order to be considered official.
 More information can be found on the Transcripts page.

 - High School Transcripts (if applicable): Required for transfer students with less than 40 transferrable college credits or who completed University Core Subject Requirements (World Languages and/or Intermediate Algebra) during high school.
 Unofficial high school transcripts may be used for applying to UW Bothell.
 If admitted, you must submit official high school transcripts.
 In order for transcripts to be considered official, they must be submitted in the original sealed envelope or be sent directly from your high school electronically.
-More information can be found on the Transcripts section of the FAQ page.
+More information can be found on the Transcripts section of the FAQ webpage.

 - Payment: The non-refundable application fee ($60 for Domestic Applicants, $75 for International Applicants) can be paid online with a credit card (Visa, Mastercard, American Express or Discover) or with an electronic check (U.S. banks only).
 An application fee waiver can also be requested.